 My father had caught up to me- my walking speed had lapsed into a slow hypnosis- and quietly reminded me that there were families around us.
 I took his advice, but said little more.
 We walked out to the Mather Point Overlook, a rocky peninsula stretching out some fifty feet into the empty ocean of air, and which acted as a central nexus for the visitor center we had come to, one of the few points in the park where humanity had made its encroachments.

 From the precipitous overhang a Mathers’, under the burning lavender cant of the evening sky, the unimaginably vast immensity of the canyon all seemed condensed into a miraculous, razor-like acuity.
-All of it- the multilayered canyon, twenty miles across, a mile deep, hemmed in on all sides by savagely steep yet ornately painted cliff faces- came together astonishingly in immaculate visual clarity, like something viewed through a magnifier or a polished pane of glass.
+All of it- the multilayered canyon, twenty miles across, a mile deep, hemmed in on all sides by savagely steep yet ornately painted cliff faces- came together in astonishing and immaculate visual clarity, like something viewed through a magnifier or a polished pane of glass.

 The depth was the most amazing: at six thousand feet deep, it was deeper than most North American mountains are tall.
 Entire atmospheres and climates seemed ensconced within its limits of empty space.
 I looked out towards the cliff faces and imagined an object falling (or more nauseatingly, a hiker such as myself) and would picture in my minds eye the tantalizingly slow descent it would make on the way down, counting one-one thousand, two-one thousand, three-one thousand, four-one thousand, until my mental counting inevitably drifted off into an open mouthed silence and I realized that whatever fell off these cliff faces were not doing so slowly, that the depth of the air merely had a way of making it look so.